Originator: Associate Vice President, Financial Aid

 Exclusions from Return of Title IV Funds: includes Federal Work Study, alternative loans, UMGC, state, and private grants/scholarships.

-Drop: when a student rescinds his/her enrollment in class(es) either before the class has begun or during the drop period.
+Drop: when a student rescinds enrollment in course(s) either before the course(s) has begun or during the drop period.

-Withdraw: when a student either formally ends his/her enrollment in class(es) after the drop period, stops participating, receives a F grade with no participation or receives a Failure due to Non-Attendance (FN) grade.
+Withdrawn: when a student either formally ends enrollment in course(s) after the drop period, stops participating, receives a F grade with no participation or receives a Failure due to Non-Attendance (FN) grade.
 This also includes the above actions resulting in enrollment that is not applicable to a student's active degree or certificate program.

 Earned Aid: Title IV funds that a student is entitled to keep based on the percentage of the term that was completed prior to withdrawal.
 Earned aid is determined based on a pro rata schedule that is set by the Department of Education.

-Post-Withdrawal Disbursement (PWD): aid that is disbursed to a student after he/she has withdrawn because the student earned more aid than was disbursed prior to withdrawal.
+Post-Withdrawal Disbursement (PWD): aid that is disbursed to a student after withdrawing from course(s) because the student earned more aid than was disbursed prior to withdrawal.

 Last Date of Participation (LDP): the last date of academically related activity is used as the withdrawal date for courses that are dropped or receive an FN grade.
-Examples of academically related activity include but are not limited to attending a face-to-face class, submitting an assignment or quiz, participating in the discussion area in an online course, or asking a question of a faculty member about the subject studied in the course.
-Academically related activity does not include logging into an online classroom, participating in academic advisement, or work/studying performed outside of the classroom.
+Examples of academically related activity include but are not limited to attending a face-to-face course session, submitting an assignment or quiz, participating in the discussion area in an online course, or interacting with a faculty member about the subject studied in the course.
+Academically related activity does not include logging into an online classroom or participating in academic advisement.

 |Current Policy||Prior Policy|